 Shuri was the capital of Okinawa until the 1870s.
 It is now part of Naha, the new capital

-Shuri Castle is one of four castles designated by UNESCO as World Heritage Sites
+Shuri Castle is one of five castles designated by UNESCO as World Heritage Sites

-The striking red tiles of the palace are a hallmark of Okinawa, and very different from castles elsewhere in Japan
+The striking red "brick" roof tiles are a hallmark of Okinawa, and very different from castles elsewhere in Japan

 Rising from the ashes

 The castle was built in the 13th century by Shunbajunki, the second king of Chuzan, and it was to play a key part in many of the struggles in the centuries that followed.